 The Royal Treatment

-Greg and I eat at fairly often.
+Greg and I eat at The Weathervane fairly often.
 The seafood's fresh and very reasonably priced, plus I'm a major-league sucker for their highly addictive onion rings.
 I'm on their email list, and I hardly remember entering the sweepstakes to win a clambake for 4 people... but I won!
 I received an email from their corporate office announcing that fact.
 When I called to give them the mailing information for the certificate, one of the executives offered to meet us at the Sanford office at dinnertime to award me the certificate in person and to take my picture for the Web site.

 Would you believe it -- when Greg and I pulled up there, the huge sign in the front was emblazoned with "WELCOME, WINNER CLAMBAKE FOR 4" and my name all over the place.
 Or something like that.
 I was just amazed that they'd made such a big deal of it.